 Applicants will be admitted to the program following a selection process.
 Classes are dependent on enrollment.
 The following requirements must be met by April 15.
-Applicants that apply after the deadline can complete the admission requirements and be placed on the waiting list.
-If openings become available they may be selected, based on points, until the first day of class summer session.
+Applicants that apply after the deadline can complete the admission requirements and be placed on a waiting list.
+If openings become available they may be selected, based on points, until the first day of class.

-- Complete the NDSCS Application for Admission if the applicant has not attended NDSCS, or complete a re-application if the applicant has previously attended or is a past graduate of NDSCS. - 2.
-Complete the Supplemental Program Application for the ASN Nursing Program. - Be a graduate of a Board of Nursing approved Associate in Applied Science or an Associate in Science Practical Nursing Program. - 4.
-Hold an active and unencumbered license as a Practical Nurse (LPN). - 5.
+- Complete the NDSCS Application for Admission if the applicant has not attended NDSCS or complete a re-application if the applicant has previously attended or is a past graduate of NDSCS.
+Submit an official high school transcript and all official college transcripts to Enrollment Services. - Applicants without a United States high school transcript (four years), will be required to complete English language proficiency exam(s) and meet the benchmark score(s) prior to continuing the selection process.
+Contact the program to schedule the assessments if this applies. - 3.
+Complete the Supplemental Program Application for the ASN Nursing Program. - Be a graduate of a Board of Nursing approved Associate in Applied Science or an Associate in Science Practical Nursing Program. - 5.
+Hold an active and unencumbered license as a Practical Nurse (LPN). - 6.
 Applicants who will be graduating from an approved associate degree granting Practical Nursing Program the semester prior to starting the RN Program can apply with the following provision: Applicants must pass the National Council Licensure Exam for Practical Nurses (NCLEX-PN) with proof of successful completion of the exam submitted to the RN Program no later than July 15. - Achieve the benchmark minimum of a "C" in all prerequisite courses required for the RN program.
 A minimum cumulative GPA of 2.25 is required. - Complete admission assessment examinations and meet the program benchmarks.
-The program reserves the right to change the assessments required for the selection process. - 8.
-Submit a resume, including work history, to the RN Program. - Review Essential Functions for Registered Nursing Students and submit the Essential Functions Verification Form located in the Program Information and Selection Process Booklet.
+The program reserves the right to change the assessments required for the selection process. - Review Essential Functions for Registered Nursing Students and submit the Essential Functions Verification form.